Are you looking for a non-boring way to increase your students’ reading comprehension and boost reading test scores?

 Below is a poster to keep handy for students’ use!

-Click the link for a copy of the Prove It Reading Strategy Poster.
+Click for a copy of the Prove It Reading Strategy Poster.

 How Readers Record Their Evidence for the Prove It Reading Strategy